ooni/spec/backends/th-007-nwcth.md

 If the `url`'s authority contains an IP address rather than a domain, we should include the corresponding address inside `dns`.

-The test helper guarantees that `CtrlResponse.urls[0]` is the measurement for `CtrlRequest.url`.
-Subsequent measurements derive from HTTP redirections or from testing HTTP3 endpoints discovered using a suitable discovery mechanism (e.g., parsing `Alt-Svc` header).
+The order of the `CtrlResponse.urls` field is the order in which the test helper wants the probe to perform measurements.

 #### DNSMeasurement